bytedance/fedlearner/sgx/gramine/CI-Examples/grpc/python/helloworld/README.md

 on a machine with SGX v1 and Ubuntu 18.04.

 The Makefile and the template manifest contain extensive comments and are made self-explanatory.
-Please review them to gain understanding of Graphene-SGX and requirements for applications running under Graphene-SGX.
+Please review them to gain understanding of Gramine-SGX and requirements for applications running under Gramine-SGX.

 ## gRPC RA-TLS server

-The server is supposed to run in the SGX enclave with Graphene and RA-TLS dlopen-loaded.
+The server is supposed to run in the SGX enclave with Gramine and RA-TLS dlopen-loaded.

 ## gRPC RA-TLS client